CliMA/ClimaArtifacts/soil_ic_2008_50m/README.md

-# Initial conditions for soil, Jan 1, 2008
+# Initial conditions for soil and snow, Jan 1, 2008

-This artifact includes the data needed by the ClimaLand model to initialize the soil model prognostic variables for Jan 1, 2008, after an appropriate spin-up period.
-The soil domain is 50 m deep, with 15 elements, and approximately 0.2x0.2 degrees resolution in the horizontal.
+This artifact includes the data needed by the ClimaLand model to initialize the soil and snow model prognostic variables for Jan 1, 2008, after an appropriate spin-up period.
+The soil domain is 50 m deep, with 15 elements, and approximately 1x1 degrees resolution in the horizontal.

 We obtain this data by first running the ClimaLand model, forced by ERA5 data from 2008, for two years continuously.
 The script to do this is: